rpoleski/MulensModel/developers_board.md

     * consider using Utils.complex\_fsum() in BinaryLens functions: \_polynomial\_roots\_ok\_WM95() and \_jacobian\_determinant\_ok\_WM95()
     * faster hexadecapole using [Cassan 2017](https://ui.adsabs.harvard.edu/abs/2017MNRAS.468.3993C/abstract) ([code](https://github.com/ArnaudCassan/microlensing/blob/master/microlensing/multipoles.py))
     * _VBBL2.0 - are we using accuracy limit as default?
 If so then we should switch to relative accuracy_
+    * there should be a way to change the "wrong number of solutions" error into warning or dismiss it fully
+    * more accurate coeffs from Zoey
   * Caustics class:
     * Caustics.\_calculate - optimize using vectors instead of a loop
     * _Caustics calculations using [Erdl & Schneider 1993](https://ui.adsabs.harvard.edu/abs/1993A%26A...268..453E/abstract) approach; there is also [Asada 2002](https://ui.adsabs.harvard.edu/abs/2002A%26A...390L..11A/abstract) and I don't know if it makes sense to code that one as well_